dlatk/dlatk/README.md

 ## Background

-Developed by the [World Well-Being Project](http://www.wwbp.org) based out of the University of Pennsylvania [Positive Psychology Center](http://www.ppc.sas.upenn.edu/).
+Developed by the [World Well-Being Project](http://www.wwbp.org) based out of the University of Pennsylvania.